culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/using-the-software.Rmd

 ***This activity can be done as a team***

-By using the images you captured in the last lesson, use the software to create a 3D model.
+By using the images you captured during the lesson, use the software to create a 3D model.

 Produce two versions: a high-resolution and a low-resolution and save on your PC.